 Right there, by our suitcases, on the dirt path, shaded by palms and cacti, Micah led the best dance class of our lives while Aaliyah played off a portable speaker hanging from a tree.
 We used Jada's tripod to film the whole thing and laughed at the videos all the way home - and napped, leaning on each other for support.
 Going with the flow worked out better that we could have ever planned.
 As much as I've enjoyed trips where I just lay by a pool, I now find myself wanting more from a holiday.
 From now on, this is how I want them all to be.

-All images shot by Stephanie Sian Smith on a Fuji GFX50R at Masseria Pettolecchia La Residenza, Palazzo Pettolecchia and Masseria Torre Abate Risi, Puglia, Italy
+Photos by Stephanie Sian Smith on a Fuji GFX50R at Masseria Pettolecchia La Residenza, Palazzo Pettolecchia and Masseria Torre Abate Risi, Puglia, Italy

 Clothes by Lululemon, Solid and Striped and model's own Skin by Kiehl's